Utsob-Bin-Bari/NoteIt/Thinking.md

 # Commit 9: All Api Conifuration & Error Handling
-* All api request is implemnted properly with type safety
+* All api request is implemnted properly with type safety.
-* Interceptor is used if Access Token expires it will take to login page
+* Interceptor is used if Access Token expires it will take to login page.
-* Config.js is added to keep the base url and default settings like timeout
+* Config.js is added to keep the base url and default settings like timeout.

+# Commit 10: Authentication Page Design
+* Make Sign Up Page with visibility toggle and custom component.
+* Make Log In Page with visibility toggle and custom component.
+* Keep dark-light mode consistant.